dingo/api/readme.md

 		});
 	});

-The API would catch this exception and return it as a response with the HTTP status code 422.
-This response would be represented by the following JSON:
+The API would catch this exception and return it as a JSON response with the HTTP status code 422.
+This response would have the following JSON representation.

 	{
 		"message": "Could not create new user.",